the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

 = [4.1.1] TBD =
+* Tweak - Change This Widget Widget query filter to a unique name
 * Fix - Resolved various capitalization issues with German translations
 * Fix - Fixed issue where some Theme Customizer headings were not translatable